pursuit-curriculum/unit-front-end-web-development/node-projects-and-organization/readme.md

 Notice you have extra arguments before and after the ones you want.
 When you enter things in the command line, be aware of the order, and it will be ok.
 Many command line programs expect arguments in a specific order.

-For example, the `mv` application will move the first argument file to the second location (or rename it).
+For example, the `mv` application will move the first argument file to the second location (or rename it if the location does not exist).

 ```bash
 mv myFile.js ../myFile.js